 (* based on Google Earth data, shown as degrees, minutes, seconds)

 Gas, food, and lodging:

-Gas, pay phone, stores, and restaurants back along Claremont near College or Ashby.
+Gas, pay phones, stores, and restaurants in Martinez.
 No camping.

 The Official Story: